Robinhood covered calls: options trading fees, platform review. Instructions on how to set up, buy, and sell covered calls on Robinhood.

 The Greeks

 Options contracts are priced based on several variables.
 As an options seller, it is wise to know these variables well.
-Learning about the Greeks and how they impact the amount of money you can make is always a good idea.
+Learning about the Greeks and how they affect the amount of money you can make is always a good idea.

 Another good thing to understand is that none of the Greeks exist in a silo.
 They each play a role in an option contract’s value, but you’ll need to consider the Greeks' combined effects for each contract you sell.